cjules0609/VegasAfterglow/docs/source/examples.rst

     # Calculate time-averaged flux with 20 sample points per exposure
     results = model.specific_flux_series_with_expo(times, bands, expo_time, num_points=20)

-    # The returned results is a dictionary with arrays of the same shape as input times and bands
+    # The returned results is a FluxDict object with arrays of the same shape as input times and bands
     # Each flux value represents the average over the corresponding exposure time

 .. note::